-Our 3 learning programmes are designed for students in Years 5 to 10, but we can adapt them for students at other levels.
+Our 3 learning programmes are designed for students in Years 5 to 10, but we offer learning programmes for students of all ages (preschool to year 13).

 Check out the resource booklets we have made for each programme.
 These provide pre- and post-visit activities for students at levels 3, 4, and 5 of The New Zealand Curriculum.
 The activities support students to make links between what they are learning about at school and their experiences of He Tohu.

 If you’d like a programme tailored to meet the specific learning needs or curriculum levels of your group, email us at firstname.lastname@example.org or select I would like a tailor-made programme on the booking form.

 Mahi Tahi: A declaration, a treaty, a petition

 This programme focuses on all 3 documents in the exhibition.
 Students explore relationships between the documents and how we live together, organise society, and navigate social forces in Aotearoa.